Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 While hidden:

+- your position is concealed, but must be in one of your active hiding spots
+- you do not impose disadvantage on ranged attacks to creatures in your zone of control
+- you cannot shift

+The hidden status on you ends immediately after:

+- the hiding spot you are in is revealed
+- you spend movement to travel laterally
+- you make an attack against any creature other than yourself
+- you apply a boon to any creature other than yourself

+After you are revealed, you appear in the tile you chose originally and gain the **ambush** boon until the end of the current turn.
+When you have the ambush boon, gain advantage on all attacks.
+Some affixes make use of the ambush keyword to provide additional benefits.

+Other creatures may reveal hiding spots by taking the Scan minor action or Track reaction.
+Hiding spots are also immediately revealed when they are no longer veiled, as defined in the [Hide minor action.]()

+# Hidden Quantum

+While hidden:

 - your position is uncertain, as explained below
 - you do not impose disadvantage on ranged attacks to creatures in your zone of control
 - you cannot shift
-- for the purposes of determining ranges for your actions (such as attacks of opportunity), you are treated as if you occupied all of the hiding spots you are in
+- for the purposes of determining ranges for your actions (such as attacks of opportunity), you are treated as if you occupied all of your active hiding spots

 The hidden status on you ends immediately after:

-- one of your hiding spot was revealed, and the investigating creature rolled an X on their discovery roll
+- one of your hiding spots is revealed, and the investigating creature rolled an 1 on their discovery roll
 - you spend movement to travel laterally
-- you make an attack against or apply a boon to a creature other than yourself
+- you make an attack against any creature other than yourself
+- you apply a boon to any creature other than yourself

-After you are revealed, you appear in the tile from which you took the action in question (having been hiding there all along) and have advantage on single-target attacks until the end of the current turn.
-If the tile(s) are now occupied (and you cannot normally share tiles), you appear in the nearest tile(s) of your choice instead.
+After you are revealed, you appear in the tile from which you took the action in question (having been hiding there all along) and gain the **ambush** boon until the end of the current turn.
+When you have the ambush boon, gain advantage on all attacks.
+Some affixes make use of the ambush keyword to provide additional benefits.

 Other creatures can reveal hiding spots by taking the Scan minor action or Track reaction.
-Hiding spots are also immediately revealed when they no longer suitable, as defined below:
+Hiding spots are also immediately revealed when they are no longer veiled, as defined in the [Hide minor action.]()

-1. At least one of the following is true:
-   1. the area is in darkness
-   2. the area is heavily shrouded
-   3. you are behind full cover, relative to all enemies creatures
-2. Or, at least two of the following are true:
-   1. the area is in dim light
-   2. the area is lightly shrouded
-   3. you are behind partial (or full) cover, relative to all enemies creatures

 When a hiding spot is revealed, the creature who revealed the hiding spot makes a **discovery roll:**